 As a student, your biggest challenge is the yield: only about 20% to 30% of that heavy lobster is actually edible meat.
 This means every ounce is gold.
 If you overcook it by even a minute, that “gold” turns into rubber, and you’ve just wasted a high-dollar ingredient.
 Mastering the lobster means learning to respect the price tag by using the tails for entrees, the claws for salads, and the shells for a rich, world-class bisque.

-When you step into the world of crab, you’re handling some of the most expensive “gold” in the kitchen.
+Crab is some of the most expensive “gold” in the kitchen.
 To master it, you first have to know your players.
 You’ll likely work with the sweet, delicate Blue Crab from the Atlantic—famous for its “soft-shell” phase—or the massive King and Snow crabs, whose legs are the stars of high-end seafood towers.
 If you’re on the West Coast, the Dungeness is your go-to for its rich, buttery body meat, while the Stone Crab is unique because we typically only harvest its dense, lobster-like claws.

 - Colossal/Jumbo Lump: The largest unbroken pieces of white meat from the swimming legs.
 Use this for high-end cocktails or where the visual “wow factor” matters.